 All members of the Life Lab community must go through General Awareness Training and Emergency Action Plan Training.

 Scientists working in any lab must also attend Chemical Hygiene Plan Training.

 Any scientists working with Biological (BL2) materials must attend additional Biosafety & Bloodborne Pathogens Training.

 Who is on the Harvard Innovation Labs advisory board?

-The Life Lab is operated as part of the Harvard Innovation Labs.
-Specific direction and guidance is provided by the Harvard Innovation Labs’ Deans’ Advisory Board, which includes provost Alan Garber, Executive Vice President Katie Lapp, and the University Deans and faculty.
+The Life Lab operates as part of the Harvard Innovation Labs.
+Specific direction and guidance is provided by the Harvard Innovation Labs’ Deans’ Advisory Board, which includes provost Alan Garber, Executive Vice President Katie Lapp, and the University deans and faculty.